 Dr. Richard Munang.

-Dr. Munang holds a PhD in Environmental Change & Policy from the University of Nottingham in the UK and an Executive Certificate in Climate Change and Energy Policy from Harvard University Kennedy School of Government.
+Dr. Munang holds a Doctor of Philosophy (PhD) degree in Environmental Change and Policy from University of Nottingham, United Kingdom and an Executive Certificate in Climate Change and Energy Policy from Harvard University Kennedy School of Government.